Dietitian’s Guide to the Health Benefits of Oats

 - How to Cook Oats

 - Some of My Favourite Recipes with Oats

 The Science-Backed Health Benefits of Oats

 In the quest to eat more colourful plants, oats aren’t exactly the first food to come to mind.
 Don’t let that beige exterior fool you: oats are incredibly nutrient-dense.
 Whole grain rolled oats are known for phytochemicals called avenanthramides that have antioxidant, anti-inflammatory, and even anti-histamine properties.
 Ever take an oat bath to soothe your skin?
 That’s why it works.

 1/2 cup of dry rolled oats – a typical serving – contains almost 8 grams of fiber and 6 grams of plant-based protein.

 Oats also contain more vitamins and minerals than you might expect.
 A few of the big ones critical for those on a plant-based diet:

-- Iron: oxygenates your tissues, supports immune function, and fights fatigue
+- Iron: 1/2 cup of rolled oats contains 2.5 mg of plant-based iron that helps you build hemoglobin to oxygenates your tissues, supports immune function, and fights fatigue

 - Magnesium: calming to the nervous system, supports proper muscle contraction, and fights inflammation